httprunner/httprunner/docs/quickstart.md

         - {"check": "content.success", "comparator": "eq", "expected": true}
 ```

-In this revised test case, we firstly import module functions in `import_module_functions` block by specifying the Python module path, which is relative to the current working directory.
+In this revised test case, `variable reference` and `function invoke` mechanisms are both used.

-To make fields like `device_sn` can be used more than once, we also bind values to variables in `variable_binds` block.
+To make fields like `device_sn` can be used more than once, we bind values to variables in `variable_binds` block.
 When we bind variables, we can not only bind exact value to a variable name, but also can call a function and bind the evaluated value to it.

 When we want to reference a variable in the test case, we can do this with a escape character `$`.
 For example, `$user_agent` will not be taken as a normal string, and `ApiTestEngine` will consider it as a variable named `user_agent`, search and return its binding value.